happner/happn-cluster/README.md

 Each other member should include the seed member, among others, in their **config.hosts** list of hosts to join when starting.

-The seed member should include a selection of other members certain to be online in it's **membership.hosts** so that it can rejoin an already running cluster in case of an unscheduled reboot.

 #### config.seedWait

 Members that are not the seed member pause this long before starting.
 This allows for a booting host that contains multiple cluster member instances all starting concurrently where one is the seed member.
 By waiting, the seed member will be up and running before the others attempt to join it in the cluster.

-#### config.joinType

-This refers to the method used to obtain/configure the sub-list of hosts to join in the cluster.

-If joinType is 'static' the list should be hardcoded into **config.hosts**

-If joinType is 'dynamic' the list is obtained from the most recent membership records in the shared database.

-Both 'dynamic' and 'static' require **exactly one** seed member in the cluster.

 #### config.[host, port]